turbot/steampipe-plugin-imap/docs/index.md

 - `port` - Port to connect on the host, usually 143 for IMAP and 993 for IMAPS.
 Default 993.
 - `tls_enabled` - If true, use TLS to connecto the host.
 Default true.
 - `insecure_skip_verify` - If true, skip certificate verification.
 Default false.
+- `mailbox` - The mailbox to query for messages if not specifically given in the query.
+Default is INBOX.

 ## Get involved